-Prior to the expiration of the 90 day period, Servicers must complete an assessment of each Mortgage Loan to determine the appropriate workout alternative that best fits the Borrower's circumstances in accordance with 9.1.24 Workout Hierarchy.
+Servicers are authorized to grant a forbearance plan or temporarily suspend mortgage payments for up to 90 days.
+Following the first 90 day period, with MPF Provider authorization, Servicer may extend the forbearance plan or payment suspension for an additional 90 days, but Servicers must also complete an assessment of each Mortgage Loan to determine the appropriate workout alternative that best fits the Borrower's circumstances.